EvolvedHQ/cookiecutter-kata-gtest/{{ cookiecutter.kata|lower }}/README.md

 code - you can do this with confidence because the tests will catch any regressions.

-TDD uses a microcycle of three phases, always starting with "RED" : a failing test, or failing compilation.
+TDD uses a microcycle of three phases, always starting with RED : a failing test, or failing compilation.

 ```
   +--------------------------------+
   | RED: write the smallest amount |
-  | of code to make the test fail, |------------+
+  | of code to make the test fail, +------------+
   | and treat compilation failures |            |
   | as a test failure.             |            |
   +--------------------------------+            |